-The first 2017-18 District Goal adopted by our Board emphasizes broadening opportunities for all of our students to engage in deep, meaningful, systemic, experiential, and authentic learning as defined in the North Shore School District’sShared Valued Outcomes (SVOs).
-As I mentioned, it is very important for our community to get a better understanding of what the SVO’s are, what has been done thus far districtwide in the past, and what areas we will focus on in the future.
+The second 2018-19 District Goal adopted by our Board emphasizes the implementation of our North Shore School District’sShared Valued Outcomes (SVOs).
+This school year, we will develop skills, dispositions, and learning progressions for Shared Valued Outcomes in the two areas of Problem-Solvers and Committed Individuals.
+It is very important for our community to get a better understanding of what the SVO’s are, what has been done thus far districtwide in the past, and what areas we will focus on in the future.
 I hope that the Q&A below helps clarify our SVOs as we continue to integrate them across each grade level at the District now and in the future.

 What Are Our Shared Valued Outcomes (SVOs)?

 Thinkers, Problem Solvers, Communicators, Collaborators, Innovators, and Committed Individuals are the six key attributes that the North Shore School District has outlined in our districtwide learning initiative.
 The Shared Valued Outcomes (SVOs) is a long-term plan developed by our District leaders in combination with our core constituencies to improve the quality of education for our K-12 students.
-Overall, they are the Necessary Skills and Associated Dispositions/Behaviors that Contribute to Being Successful in School and Beyond (please see the SVOs graphic or pdf)
+Overall, they are the Necessary Skills and Associated Dispositions/Behaviors that Contribute to Being Successful in School and Beyond What Areas Will We Focus On Now And In The Future?

 The SVO’s began in 2015 when North Shore administrators, faculty, staff, parents, and students were asked the question, “What do you value most in a child’s education?”
 It was agreed that we did not want traditional and/or standardized exams to be the only factor in determining a child’s learning skills.
 After reviewing the combined outcomes represented by our core constituencies, District leaders introduced the six key attributes of the SVOs (Thinkers, Problem Solvers, Communicators, Collaborators, Innovators, and Committed Individuals) that were felt to best prepare our students for college, work, and life.
 The primary goal of the SVOs is to provide our students with the necessary skills to not only be successful in school, but even more importantly to be successful citizens in the world for the rest of their lives.

-Last but not least, we will be making a greater effort in our integrated school communications to ensure that the Shared Valued Outcomes are known and understood by all of our constituents in the North Shore community.
-In addition to this email, we will be communicating about the SVOs on our school website at www.northshoreschools.org, in our newsletters and print materials, in parent meetings, upcoming Board meetings, on my blog which can be accessed via the District homepage, and in social media.
-Please follow me on Twitter @PeterGiarrizzo.
+Last but not least, we will continue to make a greater effort in our integrated school communications to ensure that the Shared Valued Outcomes are known and understood by all of our constituents in the North Shore community.
+We will be communicating about the SVOs on our school website at www.northshoreschools.org, in our newsletters and print materials, in parent meetings, and in our Board meetings.

 North Shore Schools 112 Franklin Avenue Sea Cliff, NY 11579 District Number 516-277-7800